Mortgage rates fall as demand for home loans rises

 Another possible reason not to wait, according to experts: Rising home prices might offset the savings generated by low mortgage rates.

-Borrowers taking out a $400,000 loan at this week’s 2.88 percent would save about $170 per month, or more than $2,000 per year, compared to borrowers taking out that same loan at 3.65 percent, the rate this time last year.
+Borrowers taking out a $400,000 loan at this week’s 2.88 percent would save about $170 per month, or more than $2,000 per year, compared with borrowers taking out that same loan at 3.65 percent, the rate this time last year.

 “But keep in mind that a $400,000 loan with a 20 percent down payment would be a $500,000 property, which would look different than a $500,000 property a year ago because prices have risen so dramatically,” Hale said.
 “If prices are up 10 percent compared to last year, that $500,000 house would have cost $450,000.
 So, basically, low rates are saving only about $2 or $3 a month and are just offsetting the price increases.
 Low rates are helpful, but it depends on how long you’ve been shopping for a home whether they help that much.”